brennanfife/DOXA-ConsenSys/contracts/README.md

+From last time...
+- added circuitBreaker function and a 'checkIfPaused' modifier.
+Added checkIfPaused to addToPool, lockPool, chooseWinner, and closePool.

 Next steps in PrizedLinkedContracts.sol
-- Implement a circuit breaker!?
 - Add back the requiredTimePassed modifier to the closePool func header
 - A visible representation of the current pot size